Caleana nigrita

-Caleana nigrita, commonly known as the small duck orchid or flying duck orchid is a species of orchid endemic to the south-west of Western Australia.
+Caleana nigrita, commonly known as small duck orchid or flying duck orchid is a species of orchid endemic to the south-west of Western Australia.
 It is the most common of the flying duck orchids and has the widest distribution of the Western Australian species.
 It has a single smooth leaf and is distinguished from the others by its labellum which has a hump in the middle and calli covering two thirds of its outer end.
 Its dull colouration makes it difficult to find, especially in areas that are blackened by fire.

 Description

 Caleana nigrita has a single smooth green or red leaf, 10-30 mm long and 7-11 mm wide.
 One or two greenish-yellow and red flowers, 16-27 mm long and 9-16 mm wide are borne on a stalk 50-150 mm high.
 The dorsal sepal, lateral sepals and petals hang downwards with the dorsal sepal pressed against the column which has broad wings, forming a bucket-like shape.
 Two-thirds of the outer part of the labellum is covered with glossy black glands or calli and the labellum has a small hump at its centre.
 Flowering occurs from August to October.